damianhakert/damianhakert.github.io/source/posts/2017-02-10-postmortem-of-database-outage-of-january-31.html.md

 1. A snapshot created for our staging environment every 24 hours, almost 24 hours before the outage happened.
-1. A snapshot created manually by one of our engineers roughly 6 hours before the outage.
+1. A snapshot created manually by one of the engineers roughly 6 hours before the outage.

 When we generate a snapshot the following steps are taken: